 Zoe stepped between them, voice cold and commanding.
 "Enough!
 We don't have time for this."

-A heavy silence fell, broken only by frantic beeping from Jasmine's scanner.
+A heavy silence fell, broken only by frantic beeping from Jasmine's watch.
 She glanced down, her mask of calm slipping.
 "I'm getting a surge—something big is moving toward the city center.
 We need to intercept it."

 Silence settled in again, heavy with shadows and the weight of everything left unsaid.
 Draco stood alone in the site, every instinct on edge, as he prepared to search the darkness by himself.

-Draco searched the site alone, but nothing showed up.
-"I give up," he grunted, kicking a brick out of the way, when he felt something move and hid behind one of the bars.
-His perception faltered, and suddenly, he was staring at a chilling sight.
 Moonlight illuminated the site, revealing demons enough to make even Draco retreat.
 Shadow imps, demon trolls, curse spitters.
 A full legion just stood there at attention, as though waiting for an order.
-That was when he spotted him.
-A demon with blue scales and deep brown eyes.
-He could even be mistaken for cute, if not for the menacing aura that revealed his true identity. " General Lura, the cannon is almost ready." " How long?"
+That was when Draco spotted him: a demon with blue scales and deep brown eyes.
+He could even pass as cute, if not for the menacing aura that revealed his true identity. " General Lura, the cannon is almost ready."
+"How long?"
 "About ten minutes."
 "What about the cloak?"
-"It keeps coming apart, regardless of how much mana we put into it.
+"It keeps coming apart, regardless of how much energy we put into it.
 Luckily, those demon hunters left before it could falter.
 "Soldiers," he saluted, their eyes on him.
 "We have managed to hide from the nuisance known as the demon detector.
 Razo, turn the cannon to the city square, and evacuate every demon in its range.
 The hunters who came here will be the first victims.
 If it doesn't kill them, it will turn them into demons that will help us defeat the enemy.
-And soon the realms will be ours.
+And soon Nixara will be ours.
 Just as Draco was about to move, he froze as General Lura's gaze swept the area.
 Draco's heart hammered in his chest—he was dangerously exposed.
 He pressed himself deeper into the shadows, barely daring to breathe.

 Lura turned to his lieutenant, voice low but urgent.
 "Are the preparations complete?"